mermaid-js/mermaid/docs/content/index.md

         Add to mermaid                      :1d
 ```

-Play with mermaid using this [editor](http://danielmschmidt.github.io/mermaid-demo/) or this [live editor](live_editor).
+Play with mermaid using this [editor](https://danielmschmidt.github.io/mermaid-demo/) or this [live editor][live_editor].

 ## Credits
-Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing
-the graphical layout and drawing libraries!
-Thanks also to the
+Many thanks to the [d3](https://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!
-[js-sequence-diagram](http://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the
+Thanks also to the [js-sequence-diagram](https://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.
-sequence diagrams.

 *Mermaid was created by Knut Sveidqvist for easier documentation.*